 have a minimum GPA of 3.00, or equivalent academic credentials

-9. How do I know which school to apply to: NJMS, Columbia or Hofstra?
+9. How do I know which school to apply to: NJMS or Columbia?

-Residents of New Jersey can only apply to the NJMS Program and New York Area residents (five boroughs of NYC) to the Columbia or Hofstra Program.
+Residents of New Jersey can only apply to the NJMS program and New York Area residents (five boroughs of NYC) to the Columbia program.